proudmonkey/ApiBoilerPlate/README.md

 1. Open Visual Studio 2019 and then select `Create New Project` box
 2. In the search bar, type `ApiBoilerPlate`.
 3. Click the `ApiBoilerPlate` item and then click `Next`.
+4. Name your project to whatever you like and then click `Create`.
-4. Follow the wizard to generate the files for you.
+5. Visual Studio should generate the files for you.

 ## Steps to run the template